An anchor that holds

 Hope is one of the three great virtues of Christian life — Paul lists it alongside faith and love in 1 Corinthians 13:13.
 But biblical hope is radically different from how the word is commonly used.
 "I hope it works out" is uncertain.
 Biblical hope is confident expectation.
 Hebrews 6:19 calls it "an anchor of the soul, both sure and stedfast" — fixed not to favorable circumstances but to God's unchanging character.

-These 30 KJV Bible verses about hope span the psalms of distress, the prophecies of restoration, and the New Testament's vision of eternal life.
+These 34 Bible and Book of Mormon verses about hope span the psalms of distress, the prophecies of restoration, and the New Testament's vision of eternal life.
 Browse by theme below, or explore them with study aids in the Clarity Edition inside Covenant Path.

 The most impactful Bible verses about hope